h01ger/piuparts/README.txt

 to only have to maintain one tarball.
 Read the piuparts manpage about the '-p', '-b' and '-s' options

+While pbuilder itself supports using cdebootstrap, this is not fully supported by piuparts: You will need to use debootstrap or use the '--warn-on-debsums-errors' option for piuparts and then you will still see spurious warnings in the log.

 === Piuparts tests

 By default, piuparts does two tests: